When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 2. Webcam

 As we have said in our posts, the built-in cameras on laptops and phones are not good.
-If you’ve ever seen a professional live stream, you’ll notice that the video quality is good.
+If you’ve ever seen a professional livestream, you’ll notice that the video quality is good.
 It’s clear, bright, and visually pleasing.
-However, you’ll need to get a separate camera to get that video feedback.
+However, you’ll need a separate camera for that video feedback.

 Some people use DSLR cameras and connect them to their computers.
 If you have one, use it.
 However, you’ll need a Capture Card for your setup.
 But an easier and cheaper way is to get a good webcam.